 A Manufacturing Engineer's scope of work focuses primarily on the design and operation of integrated systems.

-These systems (such as computer networks, robots, machine tools, and materials-handling equipment) are responsible for the production of high-quality, economically competitive products (anything from machines, tools, parts to jigs and fixtures).
+These systems (such as computer networks, robots, EOATs, automated machines, machine tools, and materials-handling equipment) are responsible for the production of high-quality, economically competitive products (anything from machines, tools, parts to jigs, conservation technology and CNC fixtures).

 As part of their role, Manufacturing Engineers must also always keep up to date with new technologies and improvements in the field to ensure they are providing their clients with the most innovative advances available.